 Both flat and National Hunt events use the same left-handed track at Listowel.
 Somewhat unusual in its configuration, the track features a standard oval layout of around a mile in circumference, but also an alternative back section which, rather than running straight, it instead curves throughout, creating a triangular track of close to 1m2f in distance.

 Listowel can be a tricky track for the riders, not least due to the differing demands of the two back sections of the track.
-Gary Carroll is the man to stand out on the flat over recent years, having registered a 20% strike rate and profit to £1 level stakes of an impressive £71.00.
+Gary Carroll is the man to stand out on the flat over recent years, having registered a 20% strike rate and a net win to £1 level stakes of an impressive £71.00.
 Joseph O’Brien (21% SR, £2.25LSP) and Joseph Murphy (17%, £34.00) have been the flat trainers to follow over this period.
-Interestingly no National Hunt trainer or jockey has returned a profit to supporters over the years in question.
+Interestingly no National Hunt trainer or jockey has returned a net win to supporters over the years in question.

 Listowel Flat Course